 The success of your business relies on good customer service that entices customers to return and tell their friends about your business.

-- look at all key features of your customer service and how it is delivered e.g. enquiries, orders, sales and packaging, deliveries etc
+- Look at all key features of your customer service and how it's delivered – such as enquiries, orders, sales and packaging, and deliveries.

 - Have a policy and procedure in place to ensure all staff provide consistent good customer service.

-- maintain regular contact with your customers through email newsletters or other tools.
-Keep them up-to-date with new products and services, specials etc.
+- Maintain regular contact with your customers through email newsletters or other tools – keep them up-to-date with information such as new products and services, or specials.

 When reviewing your customer service:

-- understand what's important to your customers.
-Keep a database with details of purchases and orders to ensure you know what your customers want
+- understand what's important to your customers – keep a database with details of purchases and orders to make sure you know what your customers want

-- make sure you have a marketing strategy so you're using the right communication tools to reach your customers
+- be sure to have a marketing strategy in place so you're using the right communication tools to reach your customers

 - consider implementing a loyalty program to reward your regular customers.